Checkmarx/Goatlin/README.md

-Kotlin Goat
+Goatlin
 ===========

-**Kotlin Goat** is a deliberately insecure Mobile application developed by Checkmarx Security Research Team to support [Kotlin Secure Coding Practices][1].
+**Goatlin** is a deliberately insecure Mobile application developed by Checkmarx Security Research Team to support [Kotlin Secure Coding Practices][1].

 This repository contains both the Android mobile application